kellim/100-days-of-code/round1.md

 This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18.

+## Day 55: January 11, 2019

+**PROGRESS:**

+**My Website:** I installed `react-icons` and added social icons.

+**JS Course:** I made it to section 6, lecture 75 and am excited to start the Budget App project.

+## Day 54: January 10, 2019

+**PROGRESS:**

+**Algorithms Course:** I spent 2 1/2 hours on the `minSubArrayLen` challenge, which is also [a medium on LeetCode](https://leetcode.com/problems/minimum-size-subarray-sum/).
+I know that is a long time to solve an algorithm, but I'm happy that I didn't feel totally clueless and steadily made progress.

+## Day 53: January 9, 2019

+**PROGRESS:**

+**JS Course:** I completed Section 5 Lecture 70 - coding challenge #7 which is a multiple choice console quiz game that stores questions in an object and receives input using `prompt()`.
+I also completed the optional "Expert" add ons to the game which includes keeping score.

 ## Day 52: January 8, 2019

 Missed coding on January 7th so today is day 52 instead.